 January 25, 2008

-I remember waking up Monday morning, in pain (the same pain I had had for the previous two months).
+I remember waking up Monday morning in pain (the same pain I had had for the previous two months).
 My mom told me I could go to school late and that Dad would drive me to school in a few hours.
-My brother left for school and my parents left for work leaving me alone in the house.
-As I bent over to pick up my uniform, I felt a sharp pain in my spine (a more intense pain than I had experienced before) and was unable to straighten my back.
-I stayed in this bent position for a few minutes, as I tried to straighten my back.
+My brother left for school, and my parents left for work, leaving me alone in the house.
+As I bent over to pick up my uniform, I felt a sharp pain in my spine (a more intense pain than I had experienced before) and could not straighten my back.
+I stayed in this bent position for a few minutes as I tried to straighten my back.
 I eventually was able to move enough, although still in pain, to get to the phone and call my dad, who luckily only worked five minutes away.
 My dad quickly came home, picked me up, carried me to the car, and drove me to the emergency room.
-I remember him saying “I’ve had enough of this.
+I remember him saying, “I’ve had enough of this.
 We can’t wait a few more days to see the doctor, and you’re seeing a doctor right now.”

 Everything about the tattoo is meaningful, even the fact that it is placed on the left side of my body.
 For treatment purposes, I had a catheter placed in my chest.
 For the first three months, each time they used the catheter to give me IV medicine, the left side of my body from my shoulder to my toes would go numb for about an hour.
-In May, the doctors eventually realized that catheter was placed in an artery (this is a big mistake, the catheter is supposed to go into a vein) and the fluid going through the catheter was probably hitting a nerve.
+In May, the doctors eventually realized that catheter was placed in an artery (this is a big mistake, the catheter is supposed to go into a vein), and the fluid going through the catheter was probably hitting a nerve.
 The doctors had to do emergency surgery to replace my catheter.
-I remember them telling me that they had never seen this happen before and I was lucky that I didn’t have any complications from this during the past three months.
-Again, I thank God for watching over me, and my nurse who noticed the mistake.
+I remember them telling me that they had never seen this happen before, and I was lucky that I didn’t have any complications from this during the past three months.
+Again, I thank God for watching over my nurse, who noticed the mistake, and me.

 Today, I will add a cross to my tattoo.
 I wanted to add a cross because of the role God played during my treatment.
 Thanks to my mom and my cousin, I chose a cross my grandpa had drawn years ago.
 When I was diagnosed my grandpa was sick as well.
 I know that each night as he said his prayers, he said a special one for me, so to have one of his crosses as part of my tattoo is a wonderful feeling.